-9.5 Conflicts of interest
+10.5 Conflicts of interest

-Members of the committee will provide written declarations to the Chair declaring any material personal interests they may have in relation to their responsibilities.
+Members of the committee will provide annual written declarations to AUSTRAC declaring any material personal interests they may have in relation to their responsibilities.

-Committee members with a potential conflict of interest will notify the committee as soon as this becomes apparent.
+Committee members with a potential conflict of interest will notify AUSTRAC and the committee as soon as this becomes apparent.
 Committee members must declare any potential conflicts at the start of each meeting or before discussions of the relevant agenda item or topic.